dmmh/synolonxt/README.md

 NXT client for Synology NAS

-This is a modified version of the NXT install script by j0b for Synology NAS.
+This is a modified version for Synology NAS of the NXT install script by j0b.
 Original located here: https://github.com/jobbet/nxt

 This has been tested on a DS213j.